Breast Enlargement that’s more than skin deep

 Breast Implant Guarantee

-At MyBreast we offer additional peace of mind by only ever having used implants of the highest quality with a lifetime implant guarantee.
-MyBreast have researched and sourced best in class implants from Nagor, whose comprehensive range of breast implants offer our surgeons 270 options in silicon round and anatomical (teardrop) configurations.
-Our implants are a premium product and have always been made to the highest standards.
+At MyBreast we offer additional peace of mind by only ever having used implants of the highest quality.
+MyBreast have researched and sourced best in class implants from Nagor with a lifetime implant guarantee, whose comprehensive range of breast implants offer our surgeons 270 options in silicon round and anatomical (teardrop) configurations.
+Our Nagor implants are a premium product and have always been made to the highest standards.
 In fact, we have one of the lowest rupture rates on the market, plus our patients are fully protected with Nagor’s GCA Comfort Guarantee.
 In the unlikely event of an accident causing your breast implant to rupture, you will be provided with new implants free of charge.

 Selecting an implant and type of surgery?